Oxford Community Schools: 2021 shooting

 On November 30, 2021, a mass shooting occurred at Oxford High School.
 Four students were killed, and seven other people were injured.
-The suspected shooter is 15-year-old sophomore student Ethan Crumbley, who was taken into custody at the scene on the same day.
-Crumbley, who is being charged as an adult, faces both murder and terrorism charges.
+The shooter was 15-year-old sophomore student, Ethan Crumbley, who was taken into custody at the scene on the same day.
+Crumbley was charged as an adult, having been convicted on both murder and terrorism charges.
 Crumbley's parents had met with school personnel regarding his behavior just three hours before the shooting.
 Crumbley's cell phone contained a video about the shooting plans that he made the night before the shooting.
 He was arraigned on December 1 on charges including terrorism and four counts of premeditated murder.
 Crumbley's parents were charged on December 3 with involuntary manslaughter for failing to secure the handgun used in the shooting.
 Both were arraigned on December 4 on their charges.

 Following public scrutiny of the school's handling of reports about Crumbley's behavior, Throne announced that a third-party investigation of the incident would be conducted.
 He also said he would recommend a review of the district's "entire system" to school board members.
 On December 9, multiple survivors of the shooting filed two $100 million lawsuits against the district and its employees.
 At least one lawsuit alleges that school officials failed to stop the shooting and ignored several warning signs, such as threats posted to social media that had been brought to the school's attention.